sagarishere/Charma-AI-Demo-of-geographical-heat-Map/README.md

 ## Shape Files

-Shape files are used to draw the map of the city of Toronto.
-These can be obtained from the [Neighbourhoods dataset of The City of Toronto Open Data Initiative](https://open.toronto.ca/dataset/neighbourhoods/)
+Data Source: Shape files under the forAnalysis folder from Neighbourhoods dataset of The City of Toronto Open Data Initiative

-For convenience, the shape files from that link have been included in this repository, under the forAnalysis folder.
+Other data is hypotetical data set.